spmeesseman/vscode-extjs/README.md

 ## Description

-The ExtJs Language Server provides most Intellisense and other language features that cannot be parsed by a normal JavaScript parser, due to the nature of the Ext.define implementation.
+ExtJs Intellisense is a VSCode Language Server that provides most Intellisense and other language features that cannot be parsed by a normal JavaScript parser, due to the nature of the Ext.define implementation.

 - Supports multi-root workspace
 - Automatic parsing, no manual configuration needed